raspberrypilearning/lineup/en/step_7.md

-## Adding rows
+## Add rows

-Now that you've written the code to generate a single row, you need to add in more rows.
+Now that you have the code to create a single row of stamped costumes, you should add code to create more rows.

-Go back to your `generate positions`{:class="blockmoreblocks"} block.
+Go to your `generate positions`{:class="blockmoreblocks"} block.

 ```blocks
 define generate positions (rows)(columns)